Formula used

 Important assumptions

-- The 'Last Drawn Basic Salary + Dearness Allowance' entered is accurate and represents your final monthly earnings for gratuity calculation.
+- The inputs provided for 'Last Drawn Basic Salary + Dearness Allowance' and 'Total Years of Service' are accurate.

 Common mistakes to avoid